puli/repository/docs/repository-configuration.rst

 1. One of the packages explicitly adds the name of the other package to its "override" key.

-2. You specify the key "package-order" in the composer.json file of the **root project**.
+2. You specify the key "package-order" in the puli.json file of the **project root**.

 With the "package-order" key you can specify in which order the packages should be loaded: